 Historically, the Cakewalk was the first American dance to cross over from black to white society as well as from the stage (Minstrel shows) to ballroom.
 The Cakewalk would be the window for other African-American dances to enter white society in the future.
 Many of the upper class Summer and Seaside hotels would feature a Cakewalk at the end of the season.
 A man by the name of Dobbins (born in 1812) is said to have first introduced Cakewalk dancers to high society at Turners Hall in Brooklyn in 1866.
 The cakewalk lead the way for the future evolution of dances and the dancers to evolve with the contests proving invaluable to dancers personal inventions as eventually the dancers could do whatever dance inventions they wanted and at the end would Strut off with their partners.

-The Cakewalk eventually died in the 1920's with the Chareston and othe dances, but there were still traces of the Cakewalk in the newer, more modern forms of dance, even the Lindy hop had the Apache and the Cakewalk thrown in as can be seen in the "Shorty George" video clip in "After Seben / At the Jazz Band Ball" video.
+The Cakewalk eventually died in the 1920's with the Chareston and othe dances, but there were still traces of the Cakewalk in the newer, more modern forms of dance, even the Lindy hop had the Apache and the Cakewalk thrown in as can be seen in the "Shorty George" video clip in "After Seben / " video.
 The Cakewalk music eventually evolved into the birth of Ragtime (around 1899).

 The Cakewalks 'high stepping strut' (see strut) would also be adopted by marching bands (originally New Orleans) and later Drum Majors would incorporate the Cakewalk into their routines thanks to John Phillips Sousa who took his marches and cakewalks to London, Russia, France and elsewhere, featuring a "strutting" drummer who would "syncopate" his steps (DeBussey's "Golliwogs" Cakewalk and Georgia Camp Meeting testify to his success abroad.)
 A later offshoot of the Cakewalk was the Strut (dance), it was used a lot in the Cakewalk's description of later days.
 The Champion Strut (1954) was a mixture of the Lambeth Walk, Cakewalk and Swing dance.